hereon-GEMS/P61AToolkit/docs-src/source/viewer/tut1.rst

 View / Sort
 ***********

-The dataset for this tutorial is called ``SDP``, which stands for Shifting Double Peaks.
+The dataset for this tutorial is called ``sdp_00001``, which stands for Shifting Double Peaks.
 Purpose of this tutorial is to show you how P61A::Viewer treats peaks during sequential refinement.

 First step of sequential refinement is organizing your data.
 You can sort the datasets by